opensearch-project/project-website/_posts/2025-05-30-Enhanced-Log-Analytics-with-Lookup-Join-and-Subsearch.md

 * **`join`** – Ideal for correlating and combining logs from distinct indices.
 * **`subsearch`** – Excellent for dynamic query conditions based on results from another query.

-To fully appreciate these new capabilities, it's helpful to understand how they work.
+To fully appreciate these new capabilities, it's helpful to understand how Calcite integration works.

 ## How it works: Calcite integration